Ted's Bridge World Problems

 If the smother play can be circumvented, then west will score his trump king eventually; so the objective is for east to avoid being handed the lead at an inconvenient time, no matter what the cost.

 Plan A: Let's try the play again with a club out.
 The defenders' principal strategy will be to sacrifice their heart trick!
 West will not cover any heart leads from south, and east will discard a heart on any trump lead.
 Those ploys prove inadequate, however.
-After two rounds of spades and three winning rounds of hearts, a club is ruffed.
+After three winning rounds of hearts, a club is ruffed.
 The queen of diamonds is overtaken by dummy's king and another club is ruffed, to this position:

 *